schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 | 05:00 - 05:05 | Spike +10 req/sec         |
 | 06:00 - 06:05 | Spike +20 req/sec         |
 | 07:00 - 07:05 | Spike +25 req/sec         |

+The following code shows how you can convert the table above to a Gatling simulation.

 ```scala
 val getSmooth =